apache/phoenix-queryserver/python/phoenixdb/README.rst

     cd ~/my_project
     PYTHONPATH=$PHOENIX_HOME/build/lib python my_app.py

+Don't forget to run flake8 on your changes.

 Interactive SQL shell
 ---------------------

 There is a Python-based interactive shell include in the examples folder, which can be used to connect to Phoenix and execute queries::

+    pip install -r ./examples/requirements.txt
     ./examples/shell.py http://localhost:8765/
     db=> CREATE TABLE test (id INTEGER PRIMARY KEY, name VARCHAR);
     no rows affected (1.363 seconds)